-8.2.6 Complex Template
+10.2.6 Complex Mix Type

-The Complex template unlocks the full power of the mixer system.
+The Complex mix type unlocks the full power of the mixer system.
 For a given channel, any number of mixers can be applied to affect the final result.
 Each mixer is applied based on whether the specified switch is active, and can either replace, add to, or multiply to the previous mixers for this channel.
 Using this system it should be possible to define an output channel as a combination of any number of inputs.